Scale-invariant brain morphometry: application to sulcal depth: Introduction

-In the present work, we contribute to this field of research by 1) providing the first quantitative characterisation of the influence of brain size on sulcal depth estimations; 2) introducing a new scale-invariant sulcal depth estimation method based on an original formalization of the problem; 3) proposing a validation framework and sharing with the community the benchmark data; 4) demonstrating the biological significance of our new sulcal depth measure using a large sample of 1,987 subjects, spanning the developmental period from 26 weeks post-conception to adulthood.
-The source code of this work is available at \href{https://github.com/maximedieudonne/DPF-star}{https://github.com/maximedieudonne/DPF-star}, and the benchmark data is available at \href{https://doi.org/10.5281/zenodo.14265228}{https://doi.org/10.5281/zenodo.14265228}.
+In the present work, we contribute to this field of research by 1) providing the first quantitative characterization of the influence of brain size on sulcal depth estimations; 2) introducing a new scale-invariant sulcal depth estimation method based on an original formalization of the problem; 3) proposing a validation framework and sharing with the community the benchmark data; 4) demonstrating the biological significance of our new sulcal depth measure using a large sample of 1,987 subjects, spanning the developmental period from 26 weeks post-conception to adulthood.
+The source code for this work is available at \href{https://github.com/maximedieudonne/DPF-star}{https://github.com/maximedieudonne/DPF-star}, and the benchmark data is available at \href{https://doi.org/10.5281/zenodo.14265228}{https://doi.org/10.5281/zenodo.14265228}.
+This article extends our preliminary work \cite{dieudonne_scale-controlled_2024}.